ysims/ESO-Crafting-Calculator/README.md

 ESO Crafting Calculator
 A rework of msa-mraz ESO crafting Calculator.
 All credit for the core logic and orignal UI goes to the orignal creator 'msamraz'.
 This Project is just an enhancement.
 I would like to give credit to where it is due.

+**Summary of main improvements (v1.61 15/05/2025):**

+- Added the new craftable sets for DLC Deadlands
+  - Iron Flask
+  - Wretched Vitality

 **Summary of main improvements (v1.60 06/03/2025):**

 - Added a new 'Add Row' button